getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Transaction List View

-The results of either of the above queries will be presented in a list view, where each entry represents a group of one or more transactions.
+The results of either of the above queries are presented in a list view, where each entry represents a group of one or more transactions.
 Data about each group is displayed in table form, and comes in two flavors: value-based (such as transaction name), and aggregate (such as average duration).
 The choice of which kinds of data to display is configurable, and can be changed by clicking 'Edit Columns' at the top right of the table.
 Bear in mind that adding or removing any value-based columns may affect the way the results are grouped.

-From this view transactions can also be filtered, both by restricting the time window and by adding attributes to the query.
-It is important to note that **currently, only transaction data - the transaction name and any attributes the transaction inherits from its root span - is searchable.
-Data contained in spans other than the root span is not indexed and therefore is not searched.**
+From this view, you can also filter the transactions list, both by restricting the time window and by adding attributes to the query.

+_Note:_ Currently, only transaction data - the transaction name and any attributes the transaction inherits from its root span - is searchable.
+Data contained in spans other than the root span is not indexed and therefore is not searched.

 Full documentation of the transaction list view (which is just a special case of the Discover query builder) can be found [here]({%- link _documentation/performance/discover/query-builder.md -%}).

 #### Performance Metrics

-`[kmclb: Help!
-This is a dangling modifier (there's a "you" implied by the first clause which never materializes in the second) but I can't think of a good way to fix it.]`
-When choosing which columns to display in your transaction list, there are a few metrics which lend themselves well to analyzing your application's performance.
+A number of the metrics available as column choices lend themselves well to analyzing your application's performance.

 **Transaction Duration Metrics**

-You can aggregate transaction durations using the following functions:
+The following functions aggregate transaction durations:

 - average
-- various percentiles (by default, the pre-built Transactions query shows the 75th and 95th percentiles, but there are many other options, including displaying a custom percentile)
+- various percentiles (by default, the pre-built Transactions query shows the 75th and 95th percentiles, but there are many other options, including a custom percentile)

 One use case for tracking these statistics is to help you identify transactions that are slower than your organization's target SLAs.